 Project Director: Dr. Amy Katherine Medvick.

-Curatorial Associate: Peter Dandridge.
+Curatorial Associate: Peter Dandridge

-All image capture and digital assembly by Brandon Hull of HULLFILM.
+Panoramic image capture and digital assembly by Brandon Hull of HULLFILM.

 Volumetric scanning and 3D model rendering by Dr. Bryan Carter, Director of the Center for Digital Humanities, University of Arizona, and Amelia Latania Matheson, Earnest Jerome Walker, and Cosmo Vittorio Brusa Zapellini.